 - coordinating and providing professional learning related to inclusive education

-Child-Centred Teams: Circles of Support
+Child-Centered Teams: Circles of Support

 Team planning and collaboration between home and school is a critical factor in student success - and we have in place a continuum of supports to assist student learning.